What is a mandalavideo?

 The “rules” I impose on myself in creating mandalavideos are similar to those governing my mandalagraphs: I rarely consider any of the possible variations/permutations of a mandalagraphic composition that does not include the original video as it was shot.
 Because I maintain the traditional “landscape” aspect ratio of video, all my mandalavideos are horizontal rectangles in format.
 (But technically, there’s no reason why a mandalavideo couldn’t be presented in a portrait/vertical orientation.)
 Accordingly, there are only four variations I consider when composing a mandalavideo: the original video is in one of the four quadrants.
 So far I do very little if any cropping of the original video in the post-filming process.
 If I change the speed of the video (frames per second) to slow down the motion, I will note this in the description of the mandalavideo.

-For those curious about equipment and the post-production process of creating mandalavideos: I use an iPhone 6 and Fujifilm X-E2 camera, both with video modes; and I use Apple’s Final Cut Pro X video editing software which makes it relatively easy to manipulate the original video clip to create a “quad/split screen” of four equally-sized quadrants, each of which is a mirror image of the adjacent quadrant.
+For those curious about equipment and the post-production process of creating mandalavideos: I currently use an iPhone11 Pro Max and Fujifilm X-T3 camera, both with video modes; and I use Apple’s Final Cut Pro X video editing software which makes it relatively easy to manipulate the original video clip to create a “quad/split screen” of four equally-sized quadrants, each of which is a mirror image of the adjacent quadrant.

 Another technical note: all of the mandalavideos are “embedded” on this site, with the original video residing in my Vimeo account.

 © Harry Hull III and Mandalagraphs.com, 2020.
 Unauthorized use and/or duplication of photographs and other material on this blog/website without express and written permission from this blog’s author and owner is strictly prohibited.
 Excerpts and links may be used, provided that full and clear credit is given to Harry Hull III and Mandalagraphs.com with appropriate and specific direction to the original content.